Adobe-CEP/Samples/README.md

 * Support for the Flash/ActionScript extension model is deprecated in all apps, and has been removed from Photoshop CC2014.

 ##Before running the samples
-The samples are unsigned so will fail the signature check that is built into CEP when running an extension.
-To bypass this check, edit the CSXS preference properties file and add a new entry `PlayerDebugMode` of type "string" with the value of "1".
+The samples provided are unsigned so this will cause the the signature check (built into CEP when first running an extension) to fail.
+To bypass the signature check, edit the CSXS preference properties file and add a new entry `PlayerDebugMode` of type "string" with the value of "1".
 This enables debug extensions to be displayed in the host applications.
 The CSXS preferences properties file is located at:
 ```
 Mac: /Users/<username>/Library/Preferences/com.adobe.CSXS.5.plist
 Win: regedit > HKEY_CURRENT_USER/Software/Adobe/CSXS.5